-Thank you for taking the time to visit my website and read my story.
-I’m Cheryl Jones and while I am well-trained and experienced as a health and well-being coach, it is my personal practice of mindfulness that enabled me to navigate the most turbulent time of my life.
-I hope that my story will inspire you to take the next step along your own mindful path to a happier, healthier life.
+I’m Cheryl Jones and while I am well-trained and experienced as a health and well-being consultant, it is my personal practice of mindfulness that enabled me to navigate the most turbulent time of my life.
+I hope that my story will help you to stay steady and even grow yourself through these times of uncertainty.

 As a child, my body craved movement.